-57. Below are example risk factors that may be considered by the firm as part of the assessment of its ML and FT risks.
+- (o) Overly complex supply chains; - (p) Transactions relating to high value projects; - (q) Transactions involving multiple parties, jurisdictions and/or professional enablers with no clear purpose and rationale; and - (r) Loan arrangements with no clear purpose and rationale. - 61.
+Below are example risk factors for other predicate offences, including terrorist financing, that may be considered by the firm as part of the assessments of its ML and FT risks.
 The examples given are not intended to be exhaustive or to be used by the firm as checklists of risks.

-58. Customer risk:
+Customer risk: